probwebdev/mage2playground/README.md

 # Magento 2 Playground
+**NOTE**: This is not a _one click install_ and requires additional setup.
 Dev environment to play with Magento 2, Vue Storefront, PWA Studio
-Default Magento 2 stack for this project is: Traefik 2.0, Varnish 6.0, Nginx, PHP 7.3, MariaDB 10.2, Elasticsearch 6.8, Redis 5
+Default Magento 2 stack for this project is: Traefik 2.1, Varnish 6.0, Nginx, PHP 7.3, MariaDB 10.2, Elasticsearch 6.8, Redis 5

 ## Quick Reference
 ### Project setup